What Is SaaS Sprawl and How to Fix It | CostLoop

 A software subscription tracker makes this easy because it becomes the natural place to add new tools as you sign up for them.
 When renewal time comes, you already have everything in one place to make an informed decision.

-Step 4 - Review quarterly
+Step 4 - Review your SaaS stack quarterly to prevent sprawl

 A 30-minute review every three months keeps the list current.
 Go through what you have, check usage on anything that looks marginal, and cancel anything that has drifted into the "nobody would notice" category.